-At the end of the interview period, the best possible match of employers and students is made.
-The Co-operative Education Co-ordinators inform employers of the students designated by this process.
+At the end of the interview period, the best possible match of employers and students, or a direct offer, is made.
+The Co-operative Education Co-ordinators inform employers and students of the applicable process.

 Some students may not secure co-op positions, and some employers may not obtain students through the above procedure.
 While the University does make every effort to assist all students in securing a co-op term and to satisfy the requirements of all employers, it should be stressed that an employer is never required to hire a student whom the employer considers unacceptable.